What is Covariance?

 While both covariance and correlation assess the direction of the linear relationship between variables, correlation also tells us its strength and is comparable across different units and datasets.

-Correlation standardizes the results by providing values between -1 and 1 that do not depend on the data’s scale.
+Correlation standardizes the results by providing values between -1 and 1 that do not depend on the data’s scale, while the covariance formula does not include standardization.
 Thanks to these properties, correlation enables us to compare the direction and strength of relationships across different units, making it far more interpretable than covariance.

 For comparison, when Excel calculates the correlation between height and weight, it finds the same correlation of 0.71 for both metric and imperial units.
 From this result, we can determine there is a moderately strong, positive relationship between the two variables.